Celebrating Eleven Years Online...!

 This vessel was inspired by a combination of other designs.
 The rig came from Redpath, the general hull form was a rounded steel hull prototype I had developed, but with a counter stern.
 In this case, the choice was made to pursue a transom hung rudder for the ease of using a steering vane.

-One requirement was that she be easy to plate.
-This was made possible by using a shape which can be plated with flat plate for around 80 percent of the surface.
+One requirement was that the hull be easy to plate.
+This was made possible by using a shape that can be plated with flat plate for approximately 85 to 90 percent of the surface.
 The remaining plate at the turn of the bilge would be rolled to fit.
 This is not to be confused with a "radius chine" hull type.
 Benrogin is instead a true rounded hull.
 In my view, the result is far more appealing, and it is no more trouble to build.
 The plates are arranged to have "joggled seams."
 Each plate has a "jog" pressed into its lower edge all along, so that it may overlap the plate below, and the plating may lie flush on the frames throughout.
 This gives considerable grace for fit-up, and being lined off nicely, looks just right.

 Two versions were developed, both having a secure cockpit, tiller steering, and an all steel hull.
-The first version has an all steel deck and deck houses, with cold-molded wood house tops.
-The second version has all teak decks and houses for the best combination of ultimate luxury and ultimate strength.
+The first version has an all steel deck and deck houses.
+The second version has all teak decks and houses for the best combination of ultimate luxury and comfort on deck with ultimate strength of hull.

 Interior